Francoise Hardy Discography (Slipcue e-Zine French Pop guide) Slipcue.Com French Music Guide

 Francoise Hardy "Tant De Belles Choses" (EMI, 2004)

-Francoise Hardy "(Parentheses)" (Virgin, 2007)
+Francoise Hardy "(Parentheses)" (Virgin Records, 2007)

 Wow... what a nice record.
 Pushing close to 64, Madame Hardy still sounds amazingly good.
 She has the gorgeous, crystalline voice of her youth, when she wants it, although, she also can summon a soulful, resonant raspiness that shows her maturity in full flower, a true, genuine expression of the world-weariness she sought to project in her youth.
-This laid-back, multi-textured set of electronia-drenched duets is one of the finest, most accessible albums of her entire career, featuring one stunning, lulling down-tempo gem after another.
+This laid-back, multi-textured set of electronica-drenched duets is one of the finest, most accessible albums of her entire career, featuring one stunning, lulling down-tempo gem after another.
 Working with the cream of the French indie-cabaret scene (Benjamin Biolay, Arthur H and others) as well as actors (Alain Delon and her own hubby, Jacques Dutronc), fellow rockers such as Alain Bashung and jazz old-timers like Henri Salvador, Hardy has created a masterpiece.
 If you thought other recent "comeback" albums such as Le Danger and Clair Obscur were good, check this one out: it's stunning.
 I could listen to it for day on end... and did!

 Best Ofs